zenvy-cloud/zen-public/PRIVACY_POLICY.md

 We collect information in the following ways: directly from you when you use the app, automatically through the services we use, and optionally through device permissions you choose to grant.

 ### 2.1 Account Information
-- **Email address** — when you sign up with email/password
+- **Email address** â€” when you sign up with email/password
-- **Phone number** — when you sign in via OTP; also used to match you with contacts in split expenses
+- **Phone number** â€” when you sign in via OTP; also used to match you with contacts in split expenses
-- **Display name and profile photo** — sourced from your Google account if you sign in with Google
+- **Display name and profile photo** â€” sourced from your Google account if you sign in with Google

 ### 2.2 Financial Data
-- **Expenses** — amount, merchant/description, category, date, payment method, notes, receipt photos
+- **Expenses** â€” amount, merchant/description, category, date, payment method, notes, receipt photos
-- **Splits** — who paid, how much each person owes, settlement status
+- **Splits** â€” who paid, how much each person owes, settlement status
-- **Settlements** — payment records between you and your contacts
+- **Settlements** â€” payment records between you and your contacts

 This data is stored locally on your device and synced to Firebase Firestore under your account.

-### 2.3 Transaction Notifications *(optional — requires Notification Access permission)*
+### 2.3 SMS Text *(optional â€” user-initiated only)*
-If you grant Notification Access, the app reads financial transaction notifications from your bank and payment apps (e.g., UPI apps) to automatically detect and log expenses.
+The app can parse an SMS message to help you log an expense quickly.
+This works in two ways:

-- Only notifications containing financial keywords (debited, credited, paid, txn, INR) are processed
+- **Manual paste** â€” you open the app and paste an SMS text yourself into the SMS entry screen
-- Chat app notifications (WhatsApp, Telegram, Instagram, etc.) are explicitly skipped
+- **Share from messaging app** â€” you share an SMS from your messaging app to Zen; the app shows you the parsed result and you confirm before anything is saved

-- Notification content stays on your device and is never sent to our servers
+In both cases: **you initiate the action**, you see the parsed result before it is saved, and the raw SMS text is never sent to our servers.
+Only the structured expense fields you confirm (amount, merchant, date, category) are saved to your account.

-### 2.4 Contacts *(optional — requires Contacts permission)*
+### 2.4 Contacts *(optional â€” requires Contacts permission)*
 Contact names and phone numbers are read to help you select friends when splitting an expense.
 Contacts are used in-app only and are never uploaded to our servers.

-### 2.5 Camera and Photos *(optional — requires Camera permission)*
+### 2.5 Camera and Photos *(optional â€” requires Camera permission)*
 If you photograph receipts, images are stored locally.
 If you back up your data, images are stored in your own Google Drive.
 Images are also processed on-device for OCR (text extraction to auto-fill expense fields).

 ### 2.6 Usage Analytics